JonnyOrman/firesert/README.md

     go run .
 ```

-Submit a `POST` to the app's `/` endpoint with a Pub/Sub push body.
+Submit a `POST` to the service with a Pub/Sub push body.
 You will see the data get inserted in the `FirestoreCollection` collection in your Firestore.

 You can also create a struct with the data you want to insert into Firestore.
 Create a struct and use it:
 ```